 Greenbrae Real Estate

 Greenbrae is the entryway to Ross Valley and some of Marin County's best kept treasures.
 Greenbrae consistently has a higher percentage of homes in contract than any other town in Marin County.
-In 2013 the minimum single family home price was $475,000, average was $1,343,710 and the maximum was $3,900,000.
-That's an increase of 12% from 2012.
 Overall Greenbrae is a great place to make a real estate investment.

-Marin Catholic High School is a Roman Catholic co-educational college preparatory, grades 9-12.
-The student population currently numbers around 725.
+Marin Catholic High School is a Roman Catholic co-educational college preparatory, grades 9 to 12.
 The administrators, faculty and staff of Marin Catholic work hard to maintain a dynamic, student-centered environment, one that affords its young women and men every opportunity to achieve excellence.

 Transportation and Commuting from Greenbrae

 Greenbrae has commuter buses to speed you into downtown San Francisco in 45 minutes.
 Estimated drive time is 30 minutes without commute traffic.
 And alternatively, the Larkspur Ferry Terminal is located just down the road in Larkspur Landing.
 The ferry ride takes 40 minutes to cross the Bay to San Francisco.
-For a schedule and fees, please visit the Golden Gate Transit site or more details.
+For bus and ferry schedules and fares, please visit the Golden Gate Transit site or more details.

 Activities and Things To Do in Greenbrae

-Greenbrae is a terrific place to live, with many restaurants, coffee shops, and boutiques—you will never feel bored.
-Visit Bon Air Center for its excellent restaurants, shops, services, and special events all year.
-There's Larkspur Landing's Country Mart that has unique shopping, outstanding restaurants, farmers markets, food truck days, and mulitple events for the whole family to enjoy.
-Located in Country Mart is Marin Brewing Company which opened it's doors in 1989, becoming Marin County's very first microbrewery.
+Greenbrae is a terrific place to live, with many restaurants, cafes, and boutiques—you will never feel bored.
+Visit Bon Air Center for its excellent eateris, shops, services, and special events all year.
+There's Marin Country Mart in nearby Larkspur Landing that has unique shopping, outstanding restaurants, farmers markets, food truck days, and multiple events for the whole family to enjoy.

 Greenbrae has a great walking path along the Corte Madera Creek and Bay; you will admire amazing views of the East Bay, the hills of Marin, waterfront homes, marinas, and sailboats on the water.